-Made as a kind of good faith payment made by an interested buyer, earnest money is another of the small steps along the real estate process that deserves to be explored.
-While no real estate transaction is exactly like another, generally earnest money comes in as part of the process when an interested buyer signs over an amount of money (often in the neighborhood of $500 or $1000) to more or less express that they are serious about buying the home.
+Made as a good faith payment made by an interested buyer, the earnest money is another of the small steps along the real estate process that deserves to be explored.
+While no real estate transaction is exactly like another, earnest money comes in as part of the process when an interested buyer signs over an amount of money to express that they are serious about buying the home.

 Where Does the Earnest Money Go?

-Should the transaction go through, the earnest money is eventually taken off of the purchase price of your new home and if the seller decides to refuse the offer, the earnest money is returned.
-The only time the earnest money is lost to the buyer is when the buyer pulls out of the real estate transaction in a way that wasn’t defined before hand.
+Should the transaction go through, the earnest money is taken off the purchase price of your new home and if the seller decides to refuse the offer, the earnest money is returned.
+The only time the earnest money is lost to the buyer is when the buyer pulls out of the real estate transaction in a way that wasn’t defined beforehand.

 Earnest Money and Contingencies

 To throw the contingency back on the seller, a buyer is ideally allowed to set a contingency on the earnest money that says, for example, that the amount of earnest money on your real estate purchase will go up upon acceptance of the offer or some other seller-related action.
 In that kind of practice, the seller is rewarded for making a good faith effort to be serious about selling the home just as the buyer is offering a good faith effort to purchase the home.